Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

       - ["label"](#label-properties)
       - ["pie-chart"](#pie-chart-properties)
       - ["table"](#table-properties)
-      - @c null: a null value will act as a placeholder for the previous column.\n If an entire row contains nulls, then the previous row will consume that row (meaning it will grow that much in height).
+      - @c null: a @c null value will act as a placeholder for the previous column.\n If an entire row contains nulls, then the previous row will consume that row (meaning it will grow that much in height).